inventree/InvenTree.github.io/docs/start/install.md

 Run `cd InvenTree && python3 manage.py runserver 127.0.0.1:8000` to launch a development server.
 This will launch the InvenTree web interface at `http://127.0.0.1:8000`.
 For other options refer to the [django docs](https://docs.djangoproject.com/en/2.2/ref/django-admin/)

-For a production install, refer to the TODO LINK HERE
+For a production install, refer to [deployment instructions](/docs/start/deploy).

 ## Development and Testing